antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 A: As expected and for CMS1 specific much less pronounced genomic aberrations are obeserved.

 The CMS subclasses each have their own characteristics we have seen that the CMS2 class has a significant lower amount of mutations and we have already learned that the other CMS classes have a high incidence  of mutations including many oncodriver genes.
-But we cannot see in the hypermution group which genes are actually hypermutated.
+But we cannot see in the hypermutation group which genes are actually hypermutated.

 Go the main menu , go to  WGS/WES and select Pers.
 Med.
 Oncoprint (fixed data) and as resource the CRC OncoKB hotspots Nunes.